ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 One thought comes to mind:

-_Did John Wallace hide from this meeting given what I said about his grammar issues as well as my possible reaction to Rajat's quoting him, and send someone to "sit in" on the meeting so he could observe everyone on camera without being seen?_
+_Did John Feeney hide from this meeting given what I said about his grammar issues as well as my possible reaction to Cortez's quoting him, and send someone to "sit in" on the meeting so he could observe everyone on camera without being seen?_

 Ok, sure, but why was she hiding her face?
-And does John Wallace, out of all the C levels, being the one that oeprates in Chicago -- does he have expanded abilities to manipulate employees given his distance away from other C levels, whom were mostly on the west coast?
+And does John Feeney, out of all the C levels, being the one that oeprates in Chicago -- does he have expanded abilities to manipulate employees given his distance away from other C levels, whom were mostly on the west coast?

 It was weird, but then the meeting about insurance started, and I had to learn about premiums.

 ...

-The strangest meeting would be the one led by the company's legal counsel whom I would get to know later, Ms. Kelly Wulff.
+The strangest meeting would be the one led by the company's legal counsel whom I would get to know later, Ms. Marlon Bradtke.
 She handled the company's issues as a GC I believe but also provided advisement towards their business processes to some extent wrt "the law" and "insurance."

 Which, was normal.